tayC1/zapierpaycomautomation/readme.md

 ---

-**Note:** This project requires a Zapier account and access to supported calendar apps (e.g., Google Calendar, Outlook).
+**Note:** This project requires a Zapier account

+This code is intellectual property of Taylor Giba